GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   A method to change the location for the weather tool is available from the Tool panel

 ### Story 8
-As a vistor, I want a method to gain more information on what pmDashboard is and what its features are.
+As a visitor, I want a method to gain more information on what pmDashboard is and what its features are.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   'About this site' information is available in a link to the user
     -   The information is a simple list of purpose and features of pmDashboard

 ### Story 9
-As a vistor, I want a method to save my username so my user menu is displayed offering certain user options.
+As a visitor, I want a method to save my username so my user menu is displayed offering certain user options.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   A login button is present when a user first enters the app
     -   My username can be saved